JetBrains/guide/site/java/tutorials/working-with-apache-tomcat/using-existing-application/index.md

 thumbnail: ./thumbnail.png
 ---

-If you’re not creating a new project from scratch and instead have an existing project that runs on Tomcat, you can configure IntelliJ IDEA Ultimate to connect to your existing Tomcat installation.
+If you’re not creating a new project from scratch and instead have an existing project that runs on Tomcat, you can configure IntelliJ IDEA to connect to your existing Tomcat installation.
 Let's work with [this application](https://github.com/helenjoscott/MyWebApp) from GitHub:

 1. Clone the Project in IntelliJ IDEA and follow the instructions in `README.md` to run the project.
 2. then go to **Run | Edit Configurations**.